 5. Kiva Beach

 When planning to spend time exploring the Tallac Historic Site, be sure to pass by Kiva Beach.
 It’s among Lake Tahoe’s beaches set on National Forest Service land.
-Kiva Beach has a narrow shoreline backed by pine grooves, about 200 yards, which will undoubtedly captivate your eyes.
+Kiva Beach has a narrow shoreline backed by pine grooves, about 200 yards, which will captivate your eyes.

 See Related: Best Things To Do In Colorado